-Trump Fed pick Moore cites smear campaign, won't withdraw: ABC
+Trump's Fed pick Moore not planning to drop out of Fed consideration: interview

 Republicans have a 53-47 majority in the Senate, giving them the final say on whether Moore’s promised nomination is confirmed.
 Democratic Senators have criticized Moore for his policy positions, including his longtime support of tax cuts to stimulate the economy, as well as his comments about women.

 “If I become a liability to any of these senators, I would withdraw,” Moore told ABC.
 “I don’t think it’s going to come to that.
-I think most fair minded people think this has been kind of a sleaze campaign against me.
+I think most fair-minded people think this has been kind of a sleaze campaign against me.

 “I just think the perception is very different from the reality in terms of my attitude toward women.”